fenilgmehta/Context-Search-fms/README.md

   --cmd CMD             Command to use to read the input file and to write the output to
                         stdout.
 Insert {} in the command WITHOUT quotes to insert file name, e.g. "pdftotext {} -"
+  --cache               Cache the text content of the files read for better speed in future
+                        file reads
   -D, --debug           Print debug information

 Enjoy the program :)